samtupy/nvgt/doc/src/appendix/!To do.md

 ### get_last_error()
 One area of NVGT that still needs heavy improvement is error handling.
 Some things use exceptions, some libraries have a get_error function, some things may use the backwards compatibility function get_last_error() etc. We need to find a way to unify this as much as possible into one system.

+### library object
+NVGT does have a library object similar to BGT which allows one to call into most standard dlls.
+However NVGT's library object is still rougher than BGT's and could do with some work, particularly we may switch to libffi or dyncall or something like that.
+This object in nvgt is so sub-par because the engine's open source nature combined with the c++ plugins feature deprioritised the fixing of this system to the point where it remained broken beyond the official prerelease of NVGT.
+The library object functions, but one may have an issue for example when working with various types of pointers.

+### force_key methods
+A rare request is that we add bgt's force_key_down/force_key_up methods and friends to the engine, this is a good idea and we will do so.

 ## Code improvements
 This section specifically lists tasks we wish to perform related to NVGT's c++ code, repository, or other backend.
 Other than performance, items here should rarely effect application functionality but are instead designed to allow developers to engage in a bit less painful wincing when reading or contributing to NVGT's code.